swaldman/sbt-ethereum/src/main/paradox/warnings.md

 @@@ warning

-**If you lose the wallets in your repository, or the passcodes that unlock them, you will lose any money or value in them, irrecoverably and forever!**
+**If you lose the wallet files in your repository, or the passcodes that unlock them, you will lose any money or value in them, irrecoverably and forever!**

 _sbt-ethereum_ stores wallet files in its internal repository directory.
 You can back up that directory by hand, or use the command `ethRepositoryBackup`.

 @@@